cms-sw/ib-scheduler/DESIGN.md

 kind of task being executed, i.e. more powerful machines will do more time consuming jobs.

+In order to avoid that critical tasks are executed on machines which are for opportunistic usage, or simply to key a given task to a certain sub-set of machines, it is possible to specify the `--hostname-filter <REGEX>` option, which will make sure that the hostname of the builder matches `REGEX`.

 #### Post-processing logs

 Two kind of build logs are available when building a package.
 The first one is